nashcom/domino-startscript/docs/install_domino.md

 The following describes all the manual steps the installation script would perform automatically for you.

 A very fast way to install your Domino server would be the following installation script, which is now part of the start script repository.
+The following steps provide a manual way to perform similar operations as a documentation which steps to perform.

 ```
 curl -sL https://raw.githubusercontent.com/nashcom/domino-startscript/main/install_domino.sh | bash -